UNICEF Issues Emergency Tender To Secure Mpox Vaccines

 8/31/2024 7:00:20 PM

+(MENAFN- Live Mint) (Adds details in paragraphs 5-6, background in paragraphs 7 and10)

-(MENAFN- Live Mint) (Reuters) -The United Nations Children's Fund (UNICEF) has issued an emergency tender to secure mpox vaccines for crisis-hit countries in collaboration with the Gavi vaccine alliance, Africa CDC and the World health Organization, the organizations said in a joint statement on Saturday.
+Aug 31 (Reuters) - The United Nations Children's Fund (UNICEF) has issued an emergency tender to secure mpox vaccines for crisis-hit countries in collaboration with the Gavi vaccine alliance, Africa CDC and the World health Organization, the organizations said in a joint statement on Saturday.

 Depending on the production capacity of manufacturers, agreements for up to 12 million doses through 2025 can be made, according to the statement.